 A buyout may get rid of any areas of service or product duplication in businesses.
 It can reduce operational expenses, which in turn can lead to an increase in profits.
-The business taking part in the buyout can do a comparison of their individual processes and select the one that is better.
-The company that is formed will be in a better position to acquire insurance, products, and other things at better prices.
+The business taking part in the buyout can do a comparison of individual processes and select the one that is better.
+The company that is formed may be in a better position to acquire insurance, products, and other things at better prices.

 2. Reduced Competition

 A business can increase its profits by buying its competition.
 The buyout can offer the newly formed company increased economies of scale, as well as eliminate the need to get into a price war with a competitor.
 That may lead to reduced prices for the products or services of the company, which will be beneficial to its customers.